dnoland/getkong.org/app/docs/0.10.x/auth.md

     }
     ```

-    It shows the request was succesful, but anonymous.
+    It shows the request was successful, but anonymous.

 ## Multiple Authentication